Missing You (Brandy, Gladys Knight, Tamia, and Chaka Khan song)

 "Missing You" is a song by American singers Brandy, Gladys Knight, Chaka Khan and Canadian R&B musician Tamia.
 The song was used to promote the 1996 film Set It Off.
-It was written and produced by Gordon Chambers and Barry J. Eastmond and released as the lead single from the soundtrack album of the film on August 6, 1996, through East West Records.
+It was written and produced by Gordon Chambers and Barry J. Eastmond and released as the lead single from the soundtrack album of the film on August 6, 1996, through EastWest Records.
 The song features a string arrangement conducted by Eastmond.

 The collaboration peaked at number two in New Zealand and reached number 25 on the US Billboard Hot 100 as well as number 10 on the Billboard Hot R&B Singles chart.
 It gave Tamia her highest-charting single at the time and became one of the biggest hit singles of the 1990s for both Knight and Khan.
 At the 39th Annual Grammy Awards, "Missing You" was nominated for Best Pop Collaboration with Vocals.

 Background

-"Missing You" was written by musicians Barry J. Eastmond and Gordon Chambers.
-Eastmond was picked by Elektra Records CEO Sylvia Rhone to produce a song for the Set It Off motion picture.
-He wrote much of the song after watching a rough cut of the film in Los Angeles, California.
-Rhone stated that she was thrilled to have all four performers of the song in the studio, and she also noted that the song was integral to the film because it illustrates the personalities of the four main characters.
+"Missing You" was written by frequent collaborators Barry J. Eastmond and Gordon Chambers.
+Following the success of their song I Apologize," co-written and performed by Anita Baker, the duo was selected by Elektra Records CEO Sylvia Rhone to produce a song for the Set It Off motion picture.
+Much of the song was composed after Eastmond and Chambers viewed a rough cut of the film in Los Angeles, California, with Chambers drawing lyrical inspiration in part from the recent death of his grandmother.
+The duo produced several drafts of the song, which at one point was intended to be "multigenerational duet" by Roberta Flack and Lauryn Hill.
+This concept was later abandoned after Flack requested revisions to the song that were rejected by Rhone, and the decision was subsequently made for "Missing You" to be performed by four women, reflecting the film's four lead actresses.

+Mary J. Blige, Tamia, Gladys Knight and Chaka Khan were initially selected to participate in the project.
+Although Blige recorded vocals for the song, she later requested their removal after her new management raised concerns regarding her potential overexposure due to her involvement in multiple concurrent projects.
+Rhone subsequently invited Brandy to replace Blige on the recording, serving as a last-minute addition to the project.
+Chambers later remarked that Brandy's contribution brought added "pop appeal" to the record.
+Upon the song's release, Rhone commented that the single provided an opportunity to combine "old school" and "new school" vocal talents while reflecting the film's narrative, which centers on four women.
+She further stated that she was pleased to have all four performers recording together in the studio and noted that the song was integral to the film, as it helped convey the distinct personalities of its four main characters.